-Although prostate cancer is the second most common cancer diagnosed in men globally,2 its accurate diagnosis and follow-up remain a challenge and come at a considerable cost to the healthcare system.^{3,4} Approximately \$6 million is spent annually on patients' first year of prostate cancer in the US alone.4
+Although prostate cancer is the second most common cancer diagnosed in men globally, its accurate diagnosis and follow-up remain a challenge and come at a considerable cost to the healthcare system.
+According to the American Cancer Society, prostate cancer remains one of the deadliest cancers in men.
+Approximately 1 in every 6 men will be diagnosed with prostate cancer during their lifetime.
+One in every 39 men will die from prostate cancer.
+There are more than 2.9 million men in the United States living with diagnosed prostate cancer.
+Annually, over \$6 billion is spent on the treatment of newly diagnosed prostate cancer patients in the US alone.
+In Europe and the US combined approximately 600,000 men are diagnosed with prostate cancer annually.

-Under the current standard of care, men with an elevated (i.e., ≥ 4.0 ng/ml) or rising prostate-specific antigens (PSA) score and/or abnormal digital rectal exam (DRE) are considered at high risk for cancer and will often be referred for a prostate biopsy to determine if cancer is present.
+The USPSTF guidance against routine PSA screening in 2012 initially led to a reduction in prostate cancer detection rates, but recent reports suggest that delayed detection has resulted in an increase in higher grade prostate cancers upon the first biopsy of up to 40-50%, compared to 25% in 2010.
+This trend is likely to continue, given the revision of the original grade of D to C in the spring of 2017.
+Under the current standard of care, men with an elevated (i.e., \geq 4.0 ng/ml) or rising prostate-specific antigens (PSA) score and/or abnormal digital rectal exam (DRE) are considered at high risk for cancer and will often be referred for a prostate biopsy to determine if cancer is present.

-The standard prostate biopsy procedure takes 10-12 core needle samples, which are submitted to a pathologist for visual inspection under a microscope to determine the presence or absence of prostate cancer.6
+The standard trans rectal ultrasound guided prostate biopsy procedure takes 10-12 core needle samples, which are submitted to a pathologist for visual inspection under a microscope to determine the presence or absence of prostate cancer.

-Over 2 million prostate biopsies are performed each year in the US and Europe and less than 20% find cancer.
-6,7 Most men selected for biopsy could have avoided a painful and invasive procedure, with its associated complications and costs.
-6,8 Furthermore, 30% of biopsies miss cancer and sampling errors are an inherent and well-documented issue.
-6,9,10
+Over 1 million initial prostate biopsies are performed each year in the US and Europe and less than 20% find cancer.
+Most men selected for biopsy could have avoided a painful and invasive procedure, with its associated complications and costs.
+Furthermore, 30% of biopsies miss cancer and sampling errors are an inherent and well-documented issue.

-Concerns over missed cancer (i.e. false-negative biopsies) coupled with the high rate of clinically significant cancer detected upon repeat biopsy and many men refusing a second biopsy, 6 pose a diagnostic dilemma that MDxHealth's portfolio of tests is uniquely positioned to address.
+Concerns over missed cancer (i.e. false-negative biopsies) coupled with the high rate of clinically significant cancer detected upon repeat biopsy and many men refusing a second biopsy, pose a diagnostic dilemma that MDxHealth's portfolio of tests is uniquely positioned to address.